DAANES–Syria relations: SDF-Syrian government deal reached

 The two sides appeared to have reapproached each other following a Russian-backed deal three days later on 13 October, as the Syrian Democratic Forces agreed to allow the Syrian Army to enter the SDF-held towns of Manbij and Kobanî in an attempt to preempt a potential Turkish attack on the towns.
 Shortly thereafter, Syrian State broadcaster SANA announced that Syrian Army troops had started to deploy to the country's north in what it stated was a move to 'confront the Turkish aggression'.
 That same day, a senior Kurdish official confirmed that further talks between the SDF on one hand and the Syrian Government and its Russian ally on the other, continued to be held at that point at Russia's Khmeimim Air Base.
 The official expressed optimism that open talks between the two sides could be held shortly thereafter in Damascus.
 Both the Syrian Government and the SDF refused to comment on his remarks.

-In the following days, Syrian forces passed through and Russian forces entered into Ras al-Ayn, Manbij, Kobanî, Raqqa, At Tabqah, Al-Hasakah and numerous smaller towns and villages in coordination with the SDF.
+In the following days, Syrian forces passed through and Russian forces entered into Ras al-Ayn, Manbij, Kobanî, Raqqa, Tabqa, Al-Hasakah and numerous smaller towns and villages in coordination with the SDF.
 Syrian and Russian units were placed along the seam line between SDF and pro-Turkish forces, stopping the latter from advancing.
 Pro-government locals reportedly cheered the entry of Syrian Army troops.

 On 22 October, the Second Northern Syria Buffer Zone was established, confirming the role of the Syrian Government in defence of Syria's northern border.
 The SDF stated that it was ready to consider merging with the Syrian Army following the adoption of a political settlement.